TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 Installation and setup
 -------------------------------------------
-FAXE is designed as independent library and includes all dependencies in its JAR file.
+FAXE is designed as independent library and includes all dependencies in a single JAR file.
 1. Clone/Download this repository
 2. Go to main folder
 3. Build JAR with "mvn install"
 4. Copy generated JAR target/faxe-0.1.jar to your project and include it

 Tool usage
 -------------------------------------------

 ##API-Usage

 A detailed description of the FAXE API can be found here:
-**Import library to your project:**
+**Import library to your project**

     import se.gu.faxe.FAXE;